Bed bug: Management

 Avoiding repeated bites can be difficult since it usually requires eradicating bed bugs from a home or workplace; eradication is most effective using non-chemical control methods.
 Non-chemical control methods include vacuuming carpet and furniture (often with scraping) into a disposable bag which is then sealed into a plastic bag to prevent re-infestation.
-Other methods include removing textile materials from an area and washing them in hot water (at least 60 degrees Celsius) or freezing them at -20 C. Most consumer-grade freezers are inadequate to kill bedbugs because they cannot create sufficiently low temperatures.
+Other methods include removing textile materials from an area and washing them in hot water (at least 60 degrees Celsius) or freezing them at -20 C. Most consumer-grade freezers are suitable for this method, provided the contaminated items are kept at low-enough temperatures for a long-enough time; Olson et al recommend 35 hours in a domestic freezer.

 Unremovable textiles such as mattresses can be steamed to at least 60 C and this method can penetrate deep into the textile to effectively kill bed bugs in, potentially, under one minute.
 Heating tents or chambers can be used for infested materials or entire rooms can be heated to at least 55 C to effectively eradicate infestation.

 There is no evidence to indicate that a combination of non-chemical methods plus insecticides is more effective than non-chemical methods alone with regards to eradication of bed bug infestations.

 Insecticides are mostly ineffective for the eradication of bedbug infestations as most bedbugs are resistant to insecticides, including pyrethroids which are found in approximately 90% of commercial grade insecticides.
 Furthermore, insect foggers (known as "bug bombs") are ineffective in the eradication of bed bug infestation as they are unable to penetrate bed bug harborages.
 Resistance to pesticides has increased significantly over time, and there are concerns about harm to health from their use.